-These subjects are valued on the comparative principle therefore the best guide to valuation is the actual rent passing or the rents of similar subjects in the same locality.
+2.1 These subjects are valued on the comparative principle therefore the best guide to valuation is the actual rent passing or the rents of similar subjects in the same locality.
 Rents should be adjusted in line with the recommendations of SAA Basic Principles Committee Practice Note 1 - Adjustment of Rents.
 The unit of comparison can be either the number of pitches or site area.
-It is important that where comparisons are drawn, they are drawn on the same basis.
+It is important that comparison must be drawn on the same basis.